 Always eat enough, so that you feel satisfied, especially in the beginning of the weight-loss process.
 Doing this on a low carb diet means that the fat you eat will be burned as fuel by your body, as your levels of the fat storing hormone insulin will be lowered.
 You’ll become a fat burning machine.
 You’ll lose excess weight without hunger.

 Eating when hungry also implies something else: If you’re not hungry you probably don’t need to eat yet.
 When on a LCHF diet you can trust your feelings of hunger and satiety again.
-Feel free to eat the number of times per day that works best for you.
+Feel free to eat as many times per day that works best for you.

 Some people eat three times a day and occasionally snack in between (note that frequent snacking could mean that you’d benefit from adding fat to your meals, to increase satiety).
 Some people only eat once or twice a day and never snack.
 Whatever works for you.
 Just eat when you’re hungry.